 Procurement qualify as an AP if they’re purchased on credit.
 They’re almost always used for items bought for the purposes of production and sales that are ordered in such a great quantity that a company can’t pay cash for them outright.
 There’s also a term limit for payment, usually in a series of installments or net 30 if the supplier needs to be paid in 30 days.

 Cash purchases don’t qualify as an AP, since there’s no credit involved.
 Instead of a purchase order, which is filled out for an AP transaction, you simply fork over the cash or cheque and receive the goods or services you need.

 2. Differentiating Between AP & Expenses

 One aspect of AP that may confuse workers is the difference between an AP and an expense.
-Both involve money leaving the business, but that’s where the similarities ends.
+Both involve money leaving the business, but that’s where the similarities end.

 On the other hand, expenses are costs that are already paid out and are related to revenue.
-These can be wages, a utilities bill or that client dinner your top salesperson charged the company for.
+These can be wages, a utility bill, or that client dinner your top salesperson charged the company for.
 On an income statement, expenses are deducted from revenue to indicate a net profit or loss.